 Protein glycosylation, catalyzed by glycosyltransferases, is an important protein posttranslational modification widespread in both prokaryotes (1) and eukaryotes (2).
-More than two thirds of eukaryotic proteins are subjected to glycosylation (3) for executing diverse cellular functions (4-6).
-Most glycosylated proteins are exposed to the cell surface, thus usually participate in cell-cell recognition, signaling transduction and immune modulation (7).
+More than twothirds of eukaryotic proteins are subjected to glycosylation (3) for executing diverse cellular functions (4-6).
+Most glycosylated proteins are exposed to the cell surface, thus usually participating in cell-cell recognition, signaling transduction, and immune modulation (7).
 Aberrant protein glycosylations are correlated with many serious human diseases (5), including cancer, neurological disorder, tissue dysfunction, and bone disease.
-For instance, the most abundant human glycoprotein mucin, which modulates cell-cell recognition and adhesion as lubricants and chemical barriers (8,9), is an important tumor-associated antigen (10).
-Nascent mucins are initially modified with O-linked N-Acetylgalactosamine (GalNAc) at numerous Ser and Thr residues (11), and then sequentially glycosylated with more saccharide residues in a stepwise manner (12), resulting in varying types of core structure of 2-3 residues in different tissues (13).
-Moreover, in some specialized tissues or developmental stages, these core structures are further elongated and modified by N-Acetylglucosamine (GlcNAc), galactose (Gal) and Fucose (Fuc), and usually terminated with sialylation or sometimes sulfation, leading to an extended linear or branched glycan structure (13).
+For instance, the most abundant human glycoprotein mucin, which modulates cell-cell recognition and adhesion as lubricants and chemical barriers (8, 9), is an important tumorassociated antigen (10).
+Nascent mucin are initially modified with O-linked N-acetylgalactosamine (GalNAc) at numerous Ser and Thr residues (11) and then sequentially glycosylated with more saccharide residues in a stepwise manner (12), resulting in varying types of core structure of two-three residues in different tissues (13).
+Moreover, in some specialized tissues or developmental stages, these core structures are further elongated and modified by N-acetylglucosamine (GlcNAc), galactose (Gal) and fucose and usually terminated with sialylation or sometimes sulfation, leading to an extended linear or branched glycan structure (13).
 However, the fine structure of mucin glycan and the glycosylation pathway remain poorly understood.